-Family means different things to different people, and Author, Tori Bond, explores the vagarities and variances of family in her debut, flash-fiction collection, Familyism.
+Family means different things to different people, and Tori Bond explores what family means in her debut, flash-fiction collection, Familyism.
 Whether her stories consist of children spending time in nature and performing plays or townspeople, sitting in a bar and dreaming of a way out, Bond is able to create entire worlds with a sparsity of words.
-Bond perfectly captures the essence of the mundane as well as the extraordinary; she immerses us in the surreal and magical but keeps us rooted through her skillful exploration of human emotion.
+Bond captures the essence of the mundane as well as the extraordinary; she immerses us in the surreal and magical but keeps us rooted through her skillful exploration of human emotion.
 The author has the unique ability to make the reader feel deeply; her stories are crafted with care and are guaranteed to fill the reader with wonder.
 The powerful endings of each story will leave readers mesmerized.

 I highly recommend Familyism; It is not just a book, it is an experience!
 The book is a quick read, and the stories flow easily.
-The book will make you laugh, and you will be moved.
 You will ponder, question, and reminisce.
 This book could make you laugh out loud, so I don’t recommend reading it in public.